foundersandcoders/our-site-v0-DEFUNCT/apply.md

 + (#contact)[Join our mailing list]
 + [Application form, Part 1](/apply1.html) (the shorter one)
 + [Application form, Part 2](/apply2.html) (the longer one)

-+ A short in-person paired programming session (remote sessions can also be arranged)
+In some cases, we may also request a short in-person paired programming session (remote sessions can also be arranged).

 Please be aware that we receive many applications for each place and selection is highly competitive.